📕

 • Thank you for chatting with us.
 I’m always happy to help.

-Find out how to write the best thank you for your order messages to win customers’ love.
+Read more: Find out how to write the best thank you for your order messages to win over your customers.

 Customer satisfaction survey request

 Customer satisfaction in the digital world is ever so important.
-The end of a chat conversation is a perfect moment to collect feedback from your customers—they are still engaged and the situation is still fresh in their memory.
+The end of a chat conversation is a perfect moment to collect feedback from your customers as the situation is still fresh in their memory.

 • Thanks for using our live chat service.
 Would you mind leaving us a quick review on [insert a link]?

 • I’m glad I could help.
-Would you find 3 minutes to take our survey and share your feedback?
+Do you have a couple of minutes to take our survey and share your feedback?

-Don’t hesitate to use scripts in this article for your own benefit.
+Don’t hesitate to use scripts from this article for your own benefit.

 Share this article: